 The most life changing way that I have found to deal with my stressful thoughts is to question them.
 Byron Katie has developed an amazing simple yet effective method for this.
 It is called "The Work".

 Like I think that Rebounding is the most efficient thing for my body, 'The Work' is the most efficient method to work with my stress.
-As Coach for the Work of Byron Katie, I am trained to support people in finding the source of their suffering and in finding back their joy and light heartedness.
-Here is a link to my website.
+As Certified Facilitator for the Work of Byron Katie, I am trained to support people in recognizing the source of their suffering and in helping them finding a way out.
+Learn more about this powerful technique.

 3. A strong body